 A week and a half later, I returned to make a service appointment.
 They told me to bring it back on the weekend to check it out.
 They gave me an individual that would not be able to do anything until Monday because "He had to call Honda Tech Line, and I had to come back Monday morning."
 It turns out I needed a new transmission on a car w/ 1300 miles.
 However, Honda does not make new transmissions available.
 They wanted to install a "remanufactured" transmission.
 I refused, so I am now exhausting every avenue until it is resolved.

 Make sure, before you sign the contract, that new parts will be used as replacement parts, and DO NOT BUY YOUR CAR FROM JOHNSON CITY HONDA!!!!
 They are the most useless dealership I have had the pleasure to do business with.

-Johnson City Honda Company Profile
+Johnson City Honda Company Information